EnviroDIY/USGS_NGWOS/NGWOS_TTN/ReadMe.md

 > [!NOTE]
 > This program has pins and timings set for a MultiTech mDot and EnviroDIY Stonefly.
 > To use it with a different module or logger board, you would need to do more heavy modification of the program.

+### ArduinoJSON 6 vs 7

+This program will run with either ArduinoJSON 6 or 7, but you will get lots of processor warnings with v7.

 ## Compile and Upload